Kchu/kchu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi there!

-2nd-year CS PhD student, University of Hamburg (UHH), [Knowledge Technology (WTM)](https://www.inf.uni-hamburg.de/en/inst/ab/wtm.html) group, advised by [Prof. Stefan Wermter](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/people/wermter.html).
+2nd-year PhD student in Computer Science, University of Hamburg (UHH), [Knowledge Technology (WTM)](https://www.inf.uni-hamburg.de/en/inst/ab/wtm.html) group, advised by [Prof. Stefan Wermter](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/people/wermter.html), at present.

 M.Sc in Computer Science and Technology, [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), advised by [Prof. William Zhu](https://scholar.google.com/citations?hl=zh-CN&user=GIwXoWAAAAAJ), 2018-2021.

 B.E. in Spatial Information and Digital Technology, [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/), advised by [Prof. Fen Chen](https://scholar.google.com/citations?hl=zh-CN&user=U0VZ1IkAAAAJ), 2014-2018.

-I have a broad interest in Reinforcement Learning, Large Language Models (LLMs), and Robotics.
-My current research interest is how to utilize the guidance and feedback from LLMs to make RL agents more effeient in solving robotics problems.
+I have a broad interest in Reinforcement Learning, Large Language Models (LLMs), and Robotics, including 1).
+How to make RL learn more efficiently for humanoid robots in bimanual tasks; 2).
+How to employ LLMs in complex long-horizon robotic tasks; 3) How to utilize the guidance and feedback from LLMs to make RL agents more efficient in solving robotics tasks, etc.

+The Future of Embodied Intelligence is Now.

 ## What's New